yochaigal/cairn/cairn-srd.md

 **Healing**
 Resting for a few moments and having a drink of water restores lost HP but leaves the party exposed.
 Ability loss (see **Critical Damage**) can usually be restored with a week's rest facilitated by a healer or other appropriate source of expertise.
-Some of these services may be free, while more expedient or magical means of recovery may come at a cost.
+Some of these services are free, while magical or more expedient means of recovery may come at a cost.

 **Deprivation & Fatigue**
 A PC **deprived** of a crucial need (such as food or rest) is unable to recover HP or ability scores.
 Anyone deprived for more than a day adds **Fatigue** to their inventory, one for each day.
 Each Fatigue occupies one slot and lasts until they are able to recuperate (such as a full night's rest in a safe spot).